 Cacao stimulants: caffeine and theobromine

 Cacao contains caffeine, which is a stimulant and which is addictive.
-This impacts on liver and adrenal gland function, leading to anxiety, rapid heart rate, and insomnia, similar to the effects of coffee, and, in the longer term, adrenal depletion and exhaustion.
-Cacao, and chocolate products derived from cocoa powder made from the pod seeds of the tree also contain the bitter alkaloid, theobromine, which is similar chemically to caffeine.
-Two to ten percent of cacao powder is made up of theobromine.
+Consequently, it impacts on liver and adrenal gland function.
+Sometimes this leads to anxiety, rapid heart rate, and insomnia.
+In other words, it is similar to the effects of coffee, and, in the longer term, adrenal depletion and exhaustion.
+Cacao, and chocolate products derived from cocoa powder made from the pod seeds of the tree, also contain the bitter alkaloid, theobromine, which is similar chemically to caffeine.

 Cacao toxicity higher in raw form